Electric vehicles: some thoughts

 Summary – the points given in this table are expanded upon in the next table.

-Advantages of EVs
+Advantages of BEVs

-Disadvantages of EVs
+Disadvantages of BEVs

 1. Environmentally friendly (1) – no greenhouse carbon dioxide emissions